MichelleLochner/astronomaly/README.md

 After running, you should see output tell you to open your browser at a particular address, usually http://127.0.0.1:5000/.

 Explore the web interface!

-(Note: if you prefer to use pip, you can use the following but a virtual environment is strongly recommended to avoid conflicting with your native installation:<br>
-`pip install -r requirements.txt`)

 ## Documentation